ipfs/specs/src/routing/http-routing-v1.md

   - When present, `ttl` SHOULD be shorter for responses whose resolution ended in no results (e.g. 15 seconds), and longer for responses that have results (e.g. 5 minutes).
   - Implementations SHOULD include `max-ttl`, set to the maximum cache window of the underlying routing system.
-    For example, if Amino DHT results are returned, `stale-while-revalidate` SHOULD be set to `172800` (48h, which at the time of writing this specification, is the provider record expiration window).
+    For example, if Amino DHT results are returned, `stale-while-revalidate` SHOULD be set to `79200` (22h, which at the time of writing this specification, is the [Provider Record Republish Interval](https://github.com/libp2p/specs/tree/master/kad-dht#content-provider-advertisement-and-discovery)).
 - `Vary: Accept`: allows intermediate caches to play nicely with the different possible content types.

 #### Response Body